 And who is going to attend to these needs?

 San Joaquin Valley’s number of practicing psychiatrists is lower than any other region in California including the coast, Los Angeles, San Diego and Sacramento at 6.2 per 100,000, which is nearly half compared to other regions.
-(See California Health Care Foundation Quick Almanac 2022 ).
+(See California Health Care Foundation Quick Almanac).

-In addition to providing services to our community, the ICSI Bienestar project hopes to provide unique educational and training opportunities for programs in the Central Valley including the UCSF Fresno Psychiatry Residency Program and two Fresno State programs: the Rehabilitation Counseling Department and the Department of Social work.
+In addition to providing services to our community, the Bienestar projects hopes to provide unique educational and training opportunities for programs in the Central Valley including the UCSF Fresno Psychiatry Residency Program and two Fresno State programs: the Rehabilitation Counseling Department and the Department of Social work.

 One of the current psychiatry residents, Dr. Cecilia Rangel-Garcia, grew up in the Central Valley and plans to practice in the area.
-An alumna of UC San Diego (Medical Doctor and Master’s in Public Health degrees), she works closely with her residency supervisor, Dr. Karen Kraus, professor of psychiatry in the UCSF Dept of Psychiatry, to finalize a collaborative relationship for this project.
-(Disclosure: Dr. Rangel-Garcia also is the daughter of the author and Josie Rangel, LCSW, so she is very familiar not only with the professional medical aspects but also cultural and familial aspects).
+An alumna of UC San Diego (Master’s in Public Health and medical degree), she worked closely with Dr. Karen Krauss, professor of psychiatry in the UCSF Dept. of Psychiatry and intern supervisor, to finalize a collaboration for this project.
+(Disclosure: Dr. Rangel-Garcia also is the daughter of myself and wife, Josie Rangel-Garcia, so she is very familiar not only with the professional medical aspects but also cultural and familial aspects).

 Enriched training for the Central Valley